Bathing a newborn safely requires gentle handling, proper water temperature, and using mild products carefully to protect delicate skin.

 Washing Techniques: What To Use And What To Avoid

-Use only mild, fragrance-free baby soap sparingly since newborn skin can dry out easily from harsh chemicals or over-washing.
+Use plain water alone in the early days if your baby is not very dirty, or use a mild, fragrance-free baby cleanser sparingly since newborn skin can dry out easily from harsh chemicals or over-washing.

 Focus on cleaning folds of skin where dirt and moisture accumulate—neck creases, behind ears, under arms, diaper area, and between fingers and toes.

 Avoid scrubbing; instead, gently pat or wipe with soft cloths.
-Rinse thoroughly but carefully so no soap residue remains on the skin.
+Rinse thoroughly but carefully so no cleanser residue remains on the skin.

-Avoid submerging the umbilical cord stump until it naturally falls off and heals completely (usually within two weeks).
+Avoid submerging the umbilical cord stump until it naturally falls off and heals completely.
 Instead, give sponge baths around this area until it’s safe.
+The American Academy of Pediatrics’ bathing guidance for newborns recommends sponge baths until the cord stump comes off.

 Frequency And Duration Of Newborn Baths